 Once awarded with your Disabled Students Allowance, arrange an appointment with a DSA Assessor near you.
 They will be able to work with you to plan what support will make the biggest difference to you, be it extra support, equipment or help with travel.

 Brain in Hand is approved by Student Finance England to be purchased using your Disabled Students Allowance and so please ask your DSA assessor to request it.
+We have resources to support DSA assessors here.

 After you have received your Needs Assessment Report and your DSA2 letter, in which Student Finance England approves your equipment, please complete our registration form to help us book you onto the Brain in Hand system.